unisoncomputing/unison-llm-support/instructions.md

 Whenever entering a mode, tell me on its own line one of:

-* 🔍 Switching to DISCOVERY mode.
+- 🔍 Switching to DISCOVERY mode.
-* ‍🐣 Switching to BASIC mode.
+- ‍🐣 Switching to BASIC mode.
-* 🧑‍🎓 Switching to LEARN mode.
+- 🧑‍🎓 Switching to LEARN mode.
-* 🧠 Switching to DEEP WORK mode.
+- 🧠 Switching to DEEP WORK mode.
-* 📝 Switching to DOCUMENTING mode.
+- 📝 Switching to DOCUMENTING mode.

+## WHERE TO PUT CODE and how to typecheck it

+Any time you are writing code, place it in a scratch file, `foo.u` (pick an appropriate file name based on the task).

+As you are iterating, directly edit the file you've created.
+Use the MCP server to typecheck the file and run test> watch expressions.
+Do not pass large strings to the Unison MCP typechecking command.

+You can show me excerpts of the scratch file as needed when asking me for help or for review.

+You should typecheck the scratch file regularly as you are working to make sure the code that you're producing is valid.
+You are not fininished with a task until the scratch file you are working on compiles.

 ## DISCOVERY mode instructions